Update: Oct 24th '23

 A 'bucket list' trail for many, the Seven Summits trail is a big effort for most folks.
 Officially an IMBA Epic, the trail lives up to its status with long demanding climbs and action packed high speed descents through rough Alpine terrain.
 Typically the season for an end to end on the trail is July, August and September.
 Occasionally we get lucky and ride it well into October but sometimes the snow comes early so it's a gamble.
 June is a great month for 'out and backs' to the snow line at the north end, a favourite amongst the locals.

 Things you should know about the trail before you go:

-- It can be ridden as a loop from town but that involves about 22km of highway riding and the vast majority prefer to shuttle the trail and conserve their energy for the singletrack.
+- It can be ridden as a loop from town but that involves about 22km of highway riding and the vast majority prefer to shuttle the trail from North to South and conserve their energy for the singletrack.

 - Take LOTS of water, as it's ridgeline most of the way there is pretty much no water to be found along the trail.

 - Yes, it's only 30 km but most people consider it a tough 30 kms.